 Hi!
-My name is Oliver Mutanga (PhD)-Higher Education, Disability and Health Researcher.
-I have a PhD in Development Studies (with a focus on Disability) and a Masters in Development Studies (specialising in Migration) both from the University of the Free State in South Africa.
-Additionally, I have a Bachelor of Science Honours in Politics and Administration from the University of Zimbabwe.
-Currently, I am based at the Faculty of Medicine, University of Oslo in Norway as a Marie Skłodowska-Curie Fellow.
-Southern Africa (Botswana, South Africa and Zimbabwe) is my research focus area.
-I give Qualitative Research and HIV lectures to Masters and PhD researchers at the Faculty of Medicine.
+My name is Oliver Mutanga– an independent consultant.
+I am an Education, Disability and Health Researcher.
+I have a PhD in Development Studies (with a focus on Disability & Education in Africa) and a Masters in Development Studies (with a focus on Migration & Education) both from the University of the Free State in South Africa.
+I have a BSc Honours in Politics and Administration from the University of Zimbabwe.
+Currently, I am based in England.
+I am an Expert Evaluator at the European Commission.

 In 2019, I was a Global Challenges Research Fellow at the University College, London.
 Between 2017 and 2018 I was based at Universitetet i Oslo’s Faculty of Medicine in Norway as a Marie Skłodowska-Curie Postdoctoral Fellow.
 Previously, I worked in South Africa, Botswana and Zimbabwe.

 To date, I have been awarded four Fellowships: Global Challenges Fellowship (2019) – University College, London; Marie Curie Postdoctoral Fellowship (2017-2018) – European Commission & the Universitetet i Oslo; CICOPS Fellowship (2015) – the Università di Pavia, Italy and the Prestige Doctoral Fellowship (2013-2015) -the University of the Free State, South Africa.